ERJLM/Deep-Q-Learning-in-Autonomous-Driving/README.md

 # Deep-Q-Learning-in-Autonomous-Driving
 ## About the project:
-Check the project report ("Curricular_Internship_Report.pdf").
-## Instructions
-- Run the train_seg_binary code to generate and train the segmentation model (it will generate a model named "model-seg-binary").
-The model will train for 1000 epochs.
-- Run the test_seg_binary code to test the model's accuracy (optional but highly recommended)
-- Run the agent_bynary code with the model's name as an argument, for example: "python agent_binary --model model-seg-binary"
+There are used two models, a segmentation model and a model trained by DQL, responsible for choosing the next area to segment.
+The chosen architecture for the segmentation model was DeepLabV3 with a ResNet50 backbone, a well-established model known for its effectiveness in segmentation tasks.
+The segmentation model was binary.
+For the Deep Q-Network (DQN), the model used in the DQL, I built a customized convolutional neural network (CNN).
+The objective was for the agent to utilize the DQN to select the optimal order for segmenting 16 regions.
+Following this selection, the segmentation model would be employed to segment each region.
+The agent's task was to prioritize the most valuable regions.